Unextendible entangled bases and more nonlocality with less entanglement: Preliminaries

 \section{Preliminaries}

-~Given a set of states $\{\ket{\psi_i}\}_i$, if we pick a particular state $\ket{\psi_i}$, then the state can be conclusively identified if and only if it is possible to recognize the state with some nonzero probability without committing any error \cite{Chefles00, Barnett09, Bergou10, Bae15}.
-Moreover, if every state of the given set can be conclusively identified then we say that the set is conclusively distinguishable.
+~Given a set of states $\{\ket{\psi_i}\}_i$, if we pick a particular state $\ket{\psi_i}$, then the state can be unambiguously identified if and only if it is possible to recognize the state with some nonzero probability without committing any error \cite{Chefles00, Barnett09, Bergou10, Bae15}.
+Moreover, if every state of the given set can be unambiguously identified then we say that the set is unambiguously distinguishable.
 In this work, we consider only the two-qubit quantum system, which is distributed among two spatially separated parties and they are allowed to perform LOCC only.
-So, if a given set of this physical system is conclusively distinguishable under LOCC, then we say that the set is conclusively locally distinguishable or the set is unambiguously locally distinguishable.
-If a set cannot be distinguished conclusively by LOCC, then it means that the set contains at least one state which cannot be conclusively identified by LOCC.
-For conclusive discrimination, it is necessary to consider linearly independent quantum states~\cite{Chefles98}.
+So, if a given set of this physical system is unambiguously distinguishable under LOCC, then we say that the set is unambiguously locally distinguishable or the set is conclusively locally distinguishable.
+If a set cannot be distinguished unambiguously by LOCC, then it means that the set contains at least one state which cannot be unambiguously identified by LOCC.
+For unambiguous discrimination, it is necessary to consider linearly independent quantum states~\cite{Chefles98}.